Best Plants for Nashville’s Clay Soil: A Designer’s Honest List for Zone 7a | The Grass Girl

 I'm going to save you some money and some heartbreak.

-This isn’t a generic Zone 7a list copied from a national gardening website.
-It’s what I’ve planted, maintained, and watched perform on real properties across Middle Tennessee.
+This isn't a generic Zone 7a list copied from a national gardening website.
+It's what I've planted, maintained, and watched perform on real properties across Middle Tennessee, including my own farm in Smith County, where I test everything before it goes into a client's ground.
 Some of these picks are Tennessee natives.
-Some aren’t.
-I choose plants that do a job and do it well in our specific conditions — our clay, our humidity, our ice storms, our brutal Julys.
-If a non-native outperforms a native in a particular role, I’ll tell you.
-If a beloved plant has a habit of quietly dying here, I’ll tell you that too.
+Some aren't.
+I choose plants that do a job and do it well in our specific conditions, our clay, our humidity, our ice storms, our brutal Julys.
+If a non-native outperforms a native in a particular role, I'll tell you.
+If a beloved plant has a habit of quietly dying here, I'll tell you that too.

 And I'm going to give you cultivar names, not just common names.
 Because "plant a hydrangea" is not advice.
 Which hydrangea?
 It matters.

-Here’s what that means in practice.
-When you dig a hole in Nashville clay and backfill it with nice amended soil and a pretty plant, you’ve essentially built an in-ground flower pot with no drainage hole.
-Rain fills the amended pocket, can’t escape through the surrounding clay walls, and the roots sit in water.
+That said, clay does have real characteristics you need to account for.
+When you dig a hole in Nashville clay and backfill it with nice amended soil and a pretty plant, you've essentially built an in-ground flower pot with no drainage hole.
+Rain fills the amended pocket, can't escape through the surrounding clay walls, and the roots sit in water.
 They drown.
-This is the number one way plants die in Nashville landscapes.
-Not cold.
-Not neglect.
-Drowning in soil that won’t let go of water.
+This is the number one way plants die in Nashville landscapes: drowning in soil that won't let go of water.

 How This List Is Organized